Array

 • Cross the Straits of Messina to Reggio di Calabria to see the Riace Bronzes.

-• Several special arrangements to visit places not normally open to the public.
+• Several special arrangements to visit places not normally open to the public, including the Norman Palace in Cefalù.

 • A broad span of sites covering all periods of Sicilian history.